gf4t47/PolishNotationCaculator/README.md

     env: { x: 1, y: 0, z: -1 }
     + x ( = x (+ x 1) x ) -> 3
     ```
-13. handle unresolved variable, return a simplified version of expression(string) if there is variable can't be resolved:
+13. handle unresolved variable, return a simplified version of expression(string) if there are variables can't be resolved:
     ```
     env: { x: 1, y: 0, z: -1 }
     + (+ x 1) (+ a 1) -> + a 3 | + 3 a
     ```
 We are not leetcode, you don't have to implement all those features to get scored, try your best :)